KennthShang/HostG/README.md

 # Database Extension
 Since the limitation of storage on GitHub, we only upload part of bacteria genomes in *bacteria* folder.
 Information about these bacteria can be found in **database.csv** in the *dataset* folder.
 Thus, the model can only predict the reported labels for phages.

 All the bacteria genomes can be downloaded using the `datasets` binary.
 The guideline is on [NCBI datasets](https://www.ncbi.nlm.nih.gov/datasets/docs/quickstarts/command-line-tools/).
 Once you installed it on your systems, you can directly download the genomes by the given **All prokaryote.csv** file in *dataset* folder. remember to add the labels (Given in **All prokaryote.csv**) to **label.csv** to ensure the model can gain new labels from you downloaded dataset.

+**Note** If you do not know the taxonomy, you use can use this [link](https://github.com/KennthShang/PYlogeny) to generate a csv file by giving the accesion of the genomes.
+But be careful that you may not find all the taxonomy by using the script.
+Thus, you need to remove the unkown genomes to prevent some potential error.

 We also describe and evaluate the extension ability in the paper [See references section].
 If you want to extend the database, please follow the same format and upload your genomes into to *bacteria* folder.
 Also you need to update the **label.csv** in the *dataset* folder according to your new genomes.